FAQGURU/FAQGURU/topics/en/vuejs.md

 * https://stackoverflow.com/questions/41164672/whats-the-equivalent-of-angular-service-in-vuejs

 [[↑] Back to top](#vuejs)
 ### What is the best way to create a constant, that can be accessible from entire application in VueJs ?
-(Expert)

 You can always define a variable outside of the Vue app scope and use it throughout the application.